 If you’re looking to create professional grill marks, turn the steak at a 45-degree angle a quarter of the way through cooking.
 Then flip at the halfway mark, and repeat the process.

 If you really want to nail your cooking temperature, feel free to use an instant-read meat thermometer.
-A medium-rare steak should be pulled between 130-135 degrees F, and this handy chart will help you with the remaining temperatures.
+A medium-rare steak should be pulled between the internal temperature 130-135 degrees F, and this handy chart will help you with the remaining temperatures.
 I don’t like using a thermometer because it create an outlet for the juices to escape, but it is the most effective way to nail down an exact temperature.
 There are also online guides to tell when your steak is done by using your thumb and forefinger to get a really good steak.

 Let it Rest

 Now this is REALLY important: let that steak rest.
 Do not, do not (under any circumstances) cut this steak as soon as it comes off the grill.
 Resting it for at least 5 minutes allows the juices to redistribute within the steak instead of bleeding out as its cut, resulting in an amazingly juicy steak.
 This small step will be the difference between an okay steak and an amazing one.
 Trust me on this.

 Now that you have a perfectly grilled top sirloin, top it with an herbed compound butter or my personal favorite, another good pair - chimichurri.
 Served with a side of beautifully grilled fingerling potatoes and charred carrots, this is one cookout that everyone is going to be talking about for a while!
 If you want something more fancy - add a glass of red wine.